Climate and Average Weather Year Round in Pereira Colombia

 Pereira experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.8 months, from November 18 to July 12, during which time the comfort level is muggy, oppressive, or miserable at least 6% of the time.
-The muggiest day of the year is May 6, with muggy conditions 14% of the time.
+The month with the most muggy days in Pereira is May, with 4.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable